silvermete0r/product-multi-view-integration-guide-nano-banana/README.md

 6. To integrate multi-angle product image viewer for your e-commerce website, copy the code from [index.html](index.html) file and paste it into your website's HTML file.
 Then replace the image URLs in the code with your own generated image URLs or just replace files in "images" folder with your own images keeping the same file names (back.png, front.png, left.png, right.png, top.png, bottom.png).

 7. Enjoy your multi-angle product image viewer on your e-commerce website!
-Demo:  [View Hongqi E-QM5 Demo Example in Multi-View](https://silvermete0r.github.io/product-multi-view-integration-guide-nano-banana/) from reference images: [link](references/demo-references.rar)
+Demo: [View Products in Multi-View (Interactive Mode)](https://silvermete0r.github.io/product-multi-view-integration-guide-nano-banana/) from reference images: [link](references/demo-references.rar)

 # My observations